American Liszt Society Festival

 In memoriam Luiz de Moura Castro

-Performers: Alexandre Djordjevic, Sergio Gallo, Lindsay Garritson, Jay Hershberger, Gergely Kovács, Jeffrey LaDeur
+Performers: Alexander Djordjevic, Sergio Gallo, Lindsay Garritson, Jay Hershberger, Gergely Kovács, Jeffrey LaDeur, Anthony Lee

 DAY 3, Saturday, October 25, 2025